Chicago high school students stage play based on Columbine school shooting

 The play begins by introducing eight teenage archetypes, intermixing excerpts from discussions with parents and survivors of Columbine and even diary entries from the shooter as it progresses.

-"They had some horrible minds and horrible thoughts running through their minds," said Ivan Jaramillio, who plays a "loner" character that evolves to become shooter Dylan Klebold.
+"They had some horrible minds and horrible thoughts running through their minds," said Ivan Jaramillo, who plays a "loner" character that evolves to become shooter Dylan Klebold.

 Given the subject matter and their experience portraying these troubled and troubling characters, many of the actors say they've become gun control advocates and plan to participate in the national school walkout on Wednesday.